Leaflet/Leaflet/CONTRIBUTING.md

 If you add any new files to the Leaflet source, make sure to also add them to `build/deps.js` so that the build system knows about them.

+Also, please make sure that you have [line endings configured properly](https://help.github.com/articles/dealing-with-line-endings) in Git!
+Otherwise the diff will show that all lines of a file were changed even if you touched only one.

 Happy coding!

 ## Improving Documentation